peter88213/nv_timeline/README.md

 - Create a timeline from a *novelibre* project.
 - Create a new *novelibre* project from a timeline.
 - Synchronize *novelibre* sections with corresponding timeline events in both directions.
+- Open the project timeline with the Timeline application.

 ## Requirements